 namely,

-Then, we observe that contributions to the dAA-part of the K-integral from $S_\infty^2$ and $S^2_\varepsilon$ become $m$ and $1-m$ for $m\leq0$, and $m+1$ and $-m$ for $m>0$, respectively, in the transformed gauge.
-The total value of the K-integral, being minus unity, remains unchanged after this gauge transformation.
-Note that the contribution to the FA-part from $S_\infty^2$ substitutes that of the dAA-part at the large-scale limit, thus we find a magnetic charge which is not restricted to minus unity; yet, the total $Q=-1$ is preserved.
-As we will see in Appendix \ref{App: clut}, the gauge transformation from the magnetic gauge to the Lorenz-'tHooft gauge, i.e., the $m=0$ case, swaps the sign of the clutching functions.
-The generalised transformation \eqref{centre transform of m} also exchanges the sign as the branch $m$ shifts $\pm1$, similarly.
-The sign difference corresponds to the centre element of SU(2), so we refer to the gauge transformation \eqref{centre transform of m} as the centre transformation.
+In the transformed gauge, the contributions to the dAA-part of the K-integral from $S_\infty^2$ and $S^2_\varepsilon$ become $m-1$ and $-m$, respectively.
+The total value of the K-integral, namely minus unity, remains unchanged after this gauge transformation.
+Note that, in the large-scale limit, the contribution to the FA-part from $S_\infty^2$ replaces that of the dAA-part; consequently, the magnetic charge is no longer restricted to minus unity, yet the total $Q=-1$ is preserved.
+As we will see in Appendix \ref{App: clut}, the gauge transformation from the magnetic gauge to the Lorenz --'t Hooft gauge, i.e., the $m=1$ case, swaps the sign of the clutching functions.
+The generalised transformation \eqref{center transform of m} likewise exchanges the sign as the branch $m$ shifts $\pm1$.
+Since this sign difference corresponds to the center element of SU(2), we refer to the gauge transformation \eqref{center transform of m} as the center transformation.

-Next, consider the generalisation of the gauge transformation between the magnetic gauge to the temporal gauge, given in \eqref{from Mag to Temp}.
-As we saw, this transformation shifts the contribution to $Q$ from the K-integral to the C-integral.
-Similarly to the centre transformation, it is possible to formulate the gauge transformation which exchanges the contribution to $Q$ between the C-integral and the K-integral by choosing the branch of arctangent in \eqref{from Mag to Temp}, that is
+Next, consider the generalization of the gauge transformation between the magnetic gauge and the temporal gauge, given in \eqref{from Mag to Temp}.
+As we have seen, this transformation shifts the contribution to $Q$ from the K-integral to the C-integral.
+In a similar fashion to the center transformation, it is possible to formulate a gauge transformation that exchanges the contribution to $Q$ between the C-integral and the K-integral by choosing the branch of arctangent in \eqref{from Mag to Temp}, namely

 with